bedapub/space-microbe/README.md

 ### Create new conda environment

 It may be that you need to create a new conda environment from scratch.
-To do this please run the following code:
+To do this please run one of the following code (`mamba` may be the fastest):

 ```bash
 DIR=/path/to/your/preferred/destination/folder/st_microbiome